-The home-market effect relies on a demand-side argument: in the presence of geographic barriers and nonhomothetic preferences, firms may seek to manufacture a product in countries where local demand for it is greater.
-The analysis in Section 4 reveals that demand for higher-quality refrigerators tends to be proportionally stronger in richer countries.
-Costs arising from geographic barriers may then prompt firms to locate the production of specific models in countries where their quality best matches domestic households' (income-dependent) preferences.
+The home-market effect relies on a demand-side argument: in the presence of geographic barriers and economies of scale, firms may seek to manufacture a product in countries where local demand for it is greater.42 The analysis in Section 4 reveals that demand for higher-quality refrigerators tends to be stronger in richer countries.
+Firms may then optimally choose to locate the production of specific models in countries where their quality best matches domestic households' (income-dependent) preferences.
 Given the findings in Section 4, we expect a positive association between a model's quality and the level of per-capita income in its country of origin.

-Alongside the home-market effect, production location choices may depend on traditional relative productivity considerations: production occurs where it is most cost-efficient to do so.
-Specifically, with regard to quality differentiation, it can be argued that manufacturing more sophisticated models requires a more productive environment, possibly featuring higher levels of human or physical capital, or easier access to financial markets.
+Alongside the home-market effect, production location choices may also respond to traditional comparative advantage considerations stemming from (exogenous) differences in technologies or factor endowments.
+Specifically, with regard to quality differentiation, it can be argued that manufacturing more sophisticated models requires an environment featuring higher levels of human capital and easier access to financial markets.